wallarm/product-documentation/docs/2.18/admin-en/configuration-guides/protecting-against-bruteforce.md

     * These requests contain signs of [input validation attacks](../../about-wallarm-waf/protecting-against-attacks.md#input-validation-attacks).
     * These requests match the regular expression specified in the [rule **Define a request as an attack based on a regular expression**](../../user-guides/rules/regex-rule.md#adding-a-new-detection-rule).

-These instructions provide steps to configure brute force protection.

 ## Configuration steps